A hard sell? Saudi crown prince goes West to woo allies

 Business deals are possible with British defence group BAE Systems and European weapons maker MBDA, and initial agreements could be concluded on gas exploration, petrochemicals and industry, according to British and Saudi sources.
 They gave no details of the potential deals.

-But rights groups and opposition members of parliament have criticised London’s support for the prince, particularly over the licensing of 4.6 billion pounds ($6.39 billion) worth of arms sales to Saudi Arabia since the start of the Yemen conflict.
+But rights groups and opposition lawmakers have criticised London’s support for the prince, particularly over the licensing of 4.6 billion pounds ($6.37 billion) worth of arms sales to Saudi Arabia since the start of the Yemen conflict.

 Anti-war and human rights groups plan a protest outside May’s Downing Street office on Wednesday.